focs-lab/rapid/README.md

-## RAPID : Lightweight Framework for Implementing Dynamic Analysis Tools
+## RAPID : Dynamic Analysis for Concurrent Programs

 RAPID is a lightweight framework for implementing dynamic race detection engines.